-When you talk to our professional kitchen designers at Craftbuilt Kitchens be sure to discuss your meal prep needs to get the bench top style, space and height just right for you.
+When you talk to our professional kitchen designer Brisbane at Craftbuilt Kitchens be sure to discuss your meal prep needs to get the bench top style, space and height just right for you.
 Call our showroom today at (07) 3341 9166.

 Having a new kitchen designed is, without a doubt, one of the most exciting rooms to have redone.
 As the space that many hours are spent in, getting rid of a tired outdated kitchen that is no longer functioning at its best is a wonderful prospect.

 The kitchen is often described as the heart of the home and it is usually one of the first things that stands out to visitors and something prospective home buyers will inspect the closest.
 Kitchens allow the opportunity for someone to display their own sense of style and add a whole new visual perspective to the home.

 New kitchens add a great amount of value to the home, so it is important to think carefully about the selections that go into it.
 The benchtop in particular is extremely important.
 As the ‘face’ of the kitchen you want it to look good but as the most used part, you want it to be long lasting too.
 So let’s take a look at what’s available.

 Choosing Your Perfect Benchtop